CoRaCMG: Contextual Retrieval-Augmented Framework for Commit Message Generation: Introduction

 Additionally, several publicly available datasets~\citep{liu2018neural,jiang2017automatically,xu2019commit,wang2021CoRec} have been widely adopted in recent research.
 For instance, \cite{jiang2017automatically} constructed a dataset exclusively comprising commit messages from Java projects, which has been reused in numerous subsequent studies~\citep{buse2010automatically,dong2022fira,zhang2024using,xu2019commit}.
 Table \ref{tab:datasets} presents an overview of several commonly used commit message datasets along with their associated statistical information.
 These datasets are typically constructed by crawling commit records from open-source projects hosted on GitHub.
 However, they often suffer from some issues related to data quality and the standardization of their construction processes.

-A study by \cite{zhang2024using} revealed a noteworthy phenomenon: in a human evaluation experiment, participants were tasked with selecting the optimal commit message from a set of generated messages (including the reference message authored by developers) for a given commit.
+A study by \cite{zhang2024using} revealed a notable phenomenon: in a human evaluation experiment, participants were tasked with selecting the optimal commit message from a set of generated messages (including the reference message authored by developers) for a given commit.
 The experiment utilized a widely adopted commit message dataset \citep{xu2019commit}.
-Results indicated that, across 366 commit samples, only 13.1\% of the samples had the developer-authored reference commit message selected as the optimal choice.
-This finding underscores the inherent quality issues within these datasets and highlights their potential impact on the standardized evaluation protocols for the automated CMG task.
-Given the limitations of existing datasets, it is crucial to use a high-quality and comprehensive dataset to fairly evaluate the effectiveness of CoRaCMG.
+The results indicated that across 366 commit samples, only 13.1\% of the samples had the developer-authored reference commit message selected as the optimal choice.
+This finding underscores the inherent quality issues within these datasets and highlights their potential impact on standardized evaluation protocols for the CMG task.
+Given the limitations in quality and standardization of existing datasets, we argue for the necessity of constructing a new, high-quality dataset.

 However, directly applying LLMs to CMG still faces several challenges.
 First, the generated messages may overlook project-specific writing styles.
 Second, the input context is often limited and lacks a global understanding of the codebase, which can result in missing critical information necessary for accurate generation.
 Most importantly, existing models have not yet effectively leveraged a key characteristic in software engineering: historical commit messages often contain the terminology of human-written commit messages and the writing styles.
-Against this backdrop, RAG~\citep{Gao2023RAGSurvey,ram2023incontext,lewis2020retrieval,wang2023rapRetrieval} offers a promising direction for the task of automatic CMG.
+Against this backdrop, Retrieval Augmented Generation (RAG) offers a promising direction for CMG ~\citep{Gao2023RAGSurvey, ram2023incontext, lewis2020retrieval, wang2023rapRetrieval}.
 By retrieving external knowledge to enrich the input with relevant information, RAG enhances the performance of generation models.
 Nevertheless, in the domain of CMG, existing work has yet to fully explore how to effectively integrate RAG with LLMs, nor has it thoroughly examined the potential performance gains from such integration.

-In this study, we proposed a framework that retrieves semantically similar diff–message pairs from historical commits within the same repository to guide CMG, addressing the limitations of existing approaches that often ignore the terminologies and writing styles of human-written commit messages.
-We conducted the experiments on a high-quality and comprehensive CMG dataset to ensure reliable evaluation of the proposed framework.
-Our experiment results show that this approach brings substantial performance gains compared to directly applying LLMs without retrieving similar diff–message pairs.